Strong Back Workout

 - After the legs, the back muscles are the biggest and strongest in the body, training them expends a lot of energy.
 In this way, you maintain body composition and blood glucose levels (3)

-- Finally, strong back looks extra good.
+- Finally, the strongback looks extra good.
 One of us has bought a gym subscription with this goal in mind.
 Care to throw out a guess who we’re hinting at?

 Which Muscles Does Your Back Consist Of?